mramshaw/ML_with_Missing_Data/README.md

 $
 ```

-The means for columns 3 and 4 are different, but otherwise it's mainly the
+The means for columns 3 and 4 are different (in both of these columns
+zero was actually the __mode__ - or most common value), but otherwise
- distributions that have shifted (as the zero values have been adjusted):
+it's mainly the distributions that have shifted as the zero values
+have been adjusted:

 ![Column 1](images/Column_1.png)